 To date three members of the faculty have selected the research option over the past 5 years.
-The majority of faculty members selected the standard option, and one of the senior-most faculty members has selected the teaching option.
-However, the number of faculty members actively engaged in research with graduate students has been high (Table 4).
+The majority of faculty members selected the standard option, and one of the senior-most faculty members (who retired after Fall 2019) selected the teaching option.
+However, the number of faculty members actively engaged in research with graduate students has been consistently at or above 80% (Table 4).

-Table 4 Number of supplicate fraudu and a second the many seconds of the Table 4.
-Number of graduate facult y members actively e engaged in research with graduate students.
+Table 4.
+Number of graduate faculty members actively engaged in research with graduate students.

-Year Number of Faculty Conducting Research with Graduate Students Percent of Departmental Faculty
+Fall Number of Faculty Conducting Research with Graduate Students Percent of Departmental Faculty

-2014 14 73.7

 2015 14 82.4

 2016 14 81.3

 2017 13 92.3

 2018 12 80.0

+2019 13 81.3